 40. Help them roll, slide, or skate into a new hobby.
 Ice-skating, roller skating, or skateboarding lessons equate to hours of physical fun for children and balance-teaching skills.

 41. Help them tread water with swim lessons.
 Swimming lessons teach valuable skills and make a thoughtful gift thoughtful and safety-securing gift children can do with a caregiver (babies and toddlers) or on their own.
 Find classes online through private organizations or in your local city.

 42. Factory Tour passes.
 Both children and parents will love learning how things are made.

 43. Virtual reality game centers provide an outlet for developing problem-solving skills and focus.
 A trip to a virtual reality center could lead to a stimulating discussion about this exciting technology.

 44. Mail Order Mystery is a child-friendly story unfolding into a series of monthly mailed installments.
 The service is based in Toronto, Canada, but they ship worldwide.

 45. Park district offerings may provide locale-specific classes or workshops.
 Coastal families may be able to learn from park rangers about local tide pools.
 Even suburban parks offer fishing classes and events for children.
-Most are social distance friendly.

 Experience gifts provide opportunities for children to enjoy new activities and learn about subjects of interest.
 They help children reach further than they thought they could and foster continued growth.
-Providing adventures rather than objects help children see the value in time, energy, and time spent with loved ones.
+Providing adventures rather than objects helps children see the value in time, energy, and time spent with loved ones.